Our Estate Planning Lawyers Help Safeguard Your Assets

 What are the Benefits of an Estate Plan?

 Contrary to popular opinion, estate plans aren't just for wealthy or retired people.
 More than ever, they are the right decision for anybody with a family.
-Or for anyone owning a business or wanting to be in control of personal health and wealth.
+Or for anyone who owns a business or wants to be in control of their personal health and wealth.
 And a life insurance policy is only one piece of the puzzle.

-However, according to Caring.com, only 42% of adults in the U.S. have estate planning documents.
+However, according to Caring.com, only 42% of U.S. adults have estate planning documents.
 So, if you are one of those individuals, here are some reasons to consider talking with an estate planning attorney.

 Manage Your Needs

 An estate plan isn't just for planning your death and distribution of assets.
-Instead, it protects you if you become incapacitated or incapable of making decisions for yourself.
+Instead, it protects you if you become incapacitated or unable to make decisions for yourself.

 Elect Estate Trustees